hugodelahousse/owl2csv/README.md

 # ts-observe

-A small tool to observe classes, properties and inheritance in triple-stores
+A small tool to observe classes, properties and inheritance in onthologies

 ## Requirements: